 Talk with a Doctor if Breast or Ovarian Cancer Runs in Your Family

 If your family has a history of breast or ovarian cancer, talk with your doctor or nurse about it.
-You may be at increased risk for developing these and other types of cancer.
+You may be at higher risk of developing these and other types of cancer — or getting them again.

 Talk with your doctor about genetic counseling and genetic testing.

-Genetic counseling and genetic testing can help you understand your risk for certain types of cancer that can run in families.
+Genetic counseling and genetic testing for mutations (changes) in certain genes — called BRCA1 and BRCA2 genes — can help you understand your risk of certain types of cancer that can run in families.

-- A male family member who had breast cancer
+- People in your family who have had cancer

 Counseling and Testing